AdelNoroozi/Nouncy/README.md

 There are three main roles: 1-client 2-publisher 3-content manager

 We use RESTful APIs for this application.
 For seeing all APIs run the app and go to this url:

 "{ your host or local host }/api/v1/swagger-ui"

+## Tutorial
-There is also a postman collection and an environment for testing APIs.
+There is a postman collection and an environment for testing APIs.

+You can run the app using docker.

+1- Open your terminal & go to the src directory where the Dockerfile exists.

+2- Build the docker image with this command:

+docker build -t nouncy .

+3- Now run a container using nouncy image with this command:

+docker run -p 8000:8000 nouncy

+4- If you need to perform actions that need superuser access, first open the container's terminal with this command:

+docker exec -t { running container's name } /bin/bash

+5- After running the terminal, create a superuser with this command:

+python manage.py createsuperuser

 ## Tools
 <div style ="display: flex;">